Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/README.md

 <h3>Introduction </h3>

 <small><p align="justify">It is always more difficult to retain rather than to obtain customers, as it places greater responsibility towards the business.
 Customer retention has become a crucial part of businesses as acquiring new customers is often more costly than keeping the current ones, which has led to the need to dedicate great amount of attention to churn prediction.
-Businesses have come to a point where they must take into significant consideration clients’ personal characteristics and dynamic behavioral patterns of their financial transactions.
+Businesses have come to a point where they must take into significant consideration the clients’ personal characteristics and dynamic behavioral patterns of their financial transactions.
 Therefore, this project tends to use the clients’ demographic-based features and choice behavioral traits using individual transaction records regarding their credit cards.
 More generally, the proposed features can also be applied to churn prediction in other domains where demographic and behavioral data are available.</p>

 <p align="justify">The time of Big Data is now!
 The availability of large-scale behavioral data has given the opportunity to businesses to conduct high-quality analysis of the clients’ behavior and make conclusions and predictions.
 It is crucial to understand that successful strategies lie on small and seemingly unimportant information.
 In addition, minimal information on when and where can have gigantic contribution to successful prediction and, consequently, to business success.<p>